ziolai/ventura-modeling/README.md

 1. vibrations of driving bus transmitted to door for various road conditions (smooth and bumpy road);
 2. extend from deterministic to random vibrations;

+### Possible Divide-and-Conquer Strategy

+Strategy in three steps:
+1. assume door to rigid and door suspension system to act as a set of springs and dampers.
+Then all of the external force (either static or transient) applied of the door will result in a rigid motion of the door;
+2. assume door to flexible and that door in clamped to the frame of the bus.
+Then all of the external force applied to the door will result in a deformation of the door;
+3. combination of both of above;

 <div>
 <img src="./figures/simulation-von-Mises-stress.jpg" width=200 />
 <center> Figure 4: Sample result of a finite element simulation of von Misses stress in door and suspension system.
 More results are shown in the references.